 To shorten the notation we will write $\mF^A$ in place of $\mF^A_{\Sigma,\calU}$.
 We will see that the right and left multiplication maps $m^{A,B}_r,m^{A,B}_\ell$ induce a morphism of operads $m : \Lie \to P^{\otimesr}(\mF^\bullet)$.

 \begin{lemma} The collection of right multiplication maps $m^{A,B}_r$ defines an associative product

 \end{lemma}

-\begin{proof} During the construction of $m^{A,B}_r$ we already noticed that it is right continuous and therefore defines a morphism $\mF^\bullet \otimesr \mF^\bullet \to \mF^\bullet$.
+\begin{proof} In Lemma \ref{lem:estensionem} we noticed that the product $m^{A,B}_r$ is right continuous and therefore defines a morphism $\mF^\bullet \otimesr \mF^\bullet \to \mF^\bullet$.
 To check associativity we may work at the level of non completed tensor product, so that we reduce to show that the following diagram commutes